 Taylor's doctrine is that there is one best way to accomplish any task - the manager's task is to identify that one best way and make everyone conform to it.
-Initiatives to improve efficiency within operating theatres and A&E departments, including the current NHS 'Action on' programmes are founded in this belief - e.g. in A&E should the doctor walk to the patients or should the patients walk to the doctor?
+Initiatives to improve efficiency within operating theatres and accident and emergency departments are founded in this belief - e.g. should the doctor walk to the patients or should the patients walk to the doctor?
 The former achieves quicker patient throughput.

 Key points about Taylor include: